 After your tour you are welcome to stay longer to spend time with the animals for as long as you’d like.

-If you are going to be volunteering with us then our volunteer leader Sooraj will take over and will stay with you throughout the day to guide you to the different areas of the shelter and explain how to help in each section.
+If you are going to be volunteering with us then our volunteer coordinator will give you an orientation, make your schedule and explain how to help in each area.

 You will be encouraged to spend lots of time cuddling and socializing with our sanctuary dogs, particularly those with disabilities who thrive on special attention and one-on-one time with volunteers.